 (b) Scope.
-These ADR Local Rules are effective became effective January 3, 2003, are revised as of XX, and shall govern actions pending or commenced on or after that the date revised.
-These rules supplement the Civil Local Civil Rules of the court and, except as otherwise indicated, apply to appropriate original civil actions as determined by the court with the aid of the parties, but not including actions involving pro se litigants, mortgage foreclosures, social security, prisoner civil rights, student loan default and bankruptcy appeals.
+These ADR Local Rules became effective January 3, 2003, are revised as of May 27, 2016, and shall govern actions pending or commencing on or after the date revised.
+These rules supplement the Local Civil Rules of the court and, except as otherwise indicated, apply to appropriate original civil actions as determined by the court with the aid of the parties, but not including actions involving pro se litigants, mortgage foreclosures, social security, prisoner civil rights, student loan default, and bankruptcy appeals.